ImmutableDebate/ImmutableDebate/README.md

 For now the concept and general application is being posted to this GitHub.

 Ultimately, there will be blockchain analytics that can analyze and breakdown decision-making processes that have been been made in an organization.

+A challenge in mind is to store local to global events that occur throughout the decision-making process on the blockchain.